Industrial America and the Progressive Era – 1876-1929

 1918 – World War I ended.

-Influenza Pandemic occurs and spreads across the world.
+The Influenza Pandemic occurred and spread across the world.

-1919 – The Treaty of Versailles is negotiated and signed.
+1919 – The Treaty of Versailles was negotiated and signed.

-1920 – The first radio broadcast is delivered from Pittsburgh, Pennsylvania.
+1920 – The first radio broadcast was delivered from Pittsburgh, Pennsylvania.

 Women vote, 1917